kinow/testlink-java-api/README.md

 Project homepage: http://kinow.github.io/testlink-java-api

 TestLink Java API is a Java API that interfaces TestLink XML-RPC API.
 This API lets you call TestLink internal methods such as createTestProject, uploadAttachment, getTestProjectByName among others.

-Our aim with this project is always release one version of this API after a new version of TestLink has been released.
-So if, for instance, TestLink releases version 2.0, we will release testlink-java-api-2.0.

-One fact to keep in mind is that TestLink Java API can't assure you Backward Compabitility among its versions.
-It occurs because TestLink XML-RPC API is constantly changing.
-Even some methods are renamed.
-So trying to keep Backward Compatibility would be really cumbersome.

-Another important thing is that behind the scenes we are using xml-rpc to communicate with TestLink.
-However you won't see any xml or even a Map/HashMap when using TestLink Java API (ok, maybe in only one method :-).

-If you call the method getTestPlanPlatforms it will return an array of Platform (an object in TestLink Java API).
-This way you won't need handle Maps :-) And in case of any error, the message will come to you in a nice TestLinkAPIException.
-This is the basic concepts to get the gist of the TestLink Java API.
+## Versioning

+The API version matches the version of TestLink it was developed for.
+So for TestLink 1.9.15, you should use testlink-java-api-1.9.15-x.
+Where x is an internal sequential number, used to distinguish between project releases.

+If you use the API version 1.9.15-0 against TestLink 1.9.16, there is no guarantee it will work.

+## Support

+This is an Open Source project.
+Pull requests are welcome!
+When reporting issues, please include as much information as possible.

+If you have an issue that you need for your organisation and you need it urgentely, please consider contacting the author about sponsored work, or work with companies that contribute to Open Source software.
+Remember, this is an Open Source project, maintained by volunteers on their spare time.